Dynamics of Symmetry-Protected Topological Matter on a Quantum Computer

 To date, a reliable method to realize the long-time dynamics of topological phases of matter using digital quantum simulation is not available due to the aforementioned limitations.
 Prior simulations are largely restricted in the number and width of time-step intervals, making the analysis of transient dynamics, which is non-negligible when interaction with the environment is present, unreachable.

-In this \emph{Letter}, we introduce a method to realize the long-time quantum dynamics of topological matter using contemporary quantum hardware, positioning NISQ computation as an adequate environment to probe novel phases of matter.
+We introduce a method to realize the long-time quantum dynamics of topological matter using contemporary quantum hardware, positioning NISQ computation as a favorable environment to probe novel phases of matter.
 In comparison to previous methods \cite{koh_2022, Koh_2022_2, PhysRevLett.125.160503, Azses_2020, Choo_2018, tan2021realizing, smith_2022}, which have been limited in the total time duration or restricted entirely to the space-domain, our protocol enables the quantum simulation of topological states in one spatial dimension nominally up to arbitrarily long times.
-Our one-dimensional protocol can be extended to higher dimensions with larger system implementations and mathematical developments---we call to attention a subset of Hamiltonians with novel topological properties that are now tractable with this result.
-Its ability to predict physical results does not rely on employing readout error mitigation or post-processing techniques, though the output precision can benefit from such techniques.
+We call to attention a subset of Hamiltonians with novel topological properties that are now tractable with this result.
+Its ability to predict physical results does not rely on employing readout error mitigation or post-processing techniques, though the output precision can be complemented by such techniques.
 By engineering interactions between qubits, we implement and analyze three different topologically non-trivial states.
-Specifically, we construct the desired topological phases via staggered hopping, using a topological mirror and introducing a topological defect.
-We utilize the time-step compression of recently developed constant-depth quantum circuits \cite{Bassman_Oftelie_2022}, which possess the key property that the depth required to execute a quantum simulation is constant with respect to the number of time steps compared to linear or exponential.
+Specifically, we construct the desired topological phases via staggered coupling, using a topological mirror, and introducing a topological defect.
+We utilize the time-step compression of recently developed constant-depth quantum circuits \cite{Bassman_Oftelie_2022, PhysRevA.105.032420}, which possess the key property that the depth required to execute a quantum simulation is constant with respect to the number of time steps compared to linear or exponential.
 This inherent feature of matchgates enables the construction of topological Hamiltonians as quantum circuits to be simulated for arbitrary time.
 This is achieved because the constituents of constant-depth circuits, matchgates, have the symmetric property that the product of two matchgates is itself a matchgate, allowing for the decomposition into native gates with only two CNOT gates, while conventionally three CNOT gates are needed.
 This reduction enables the Trotter error to be made negligible by breaking the simulation down into small time steps.
-We subsequently analyze the dynamics of bulk and edge modes, and observe that the topological modes are coherently stabilized in each case using our method, where transient data is clearly visible.
+We point out that while fixed-depth circuits were recently designed to map spin and fermionic models onto quantum hardware \cite{PhysRevA.105.032420, PhysRevLett.129.070501}, their physical implementation towards topological models and rigorous investigation of their experimental result has not yet been carried out.
+Subsequently, we provide an analysis of the long-time dynamics of bulk and edge modes, and observe that the topological modes are coherently stabilized in each case using our method, where transient data is clearly visible.

 \emph{Dynamics of topological insulators as constant-depth circuits.}\textemdash We simulate the time evolution of coupled SPT insulator systems using quantum circuits.
 In this approach, the non-trivial topology is introduced via locally varying nearest-neighbor couplings between lattice sites that host magnetic dipoles.